sanger/crawler/README.md

 There is now a volume for the runner so there is hot reloading i.e. changes in the code and tests will be updated when you rerun tests.

-## Miscellaneous
+### Troubleshooting

+### Microsoft ODBC Driver for SQL Server

+To make use of the ODBC driver on macOS, follow [this](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver15#microsoft-odbc-17) guide by Microsoft.

-### Mongo naming conventions
+### Mongo Naming Conventions

 [This](https://stackoverflow.com/a/45335909) post was used for the naming conventions within mongo.

-### MonkeyType

-[MonkeyType](https://github.com/Instagram/MonkeyType) is useful to automatically create type annotations.
-View it's README for updated instructions on how to use it.

-### Updating the table of contents
+### Updating the Table of Contents

 Node is required to run npx: